Adaptive Scales of Spatial Integration and Response Latencies in a Critically-Balanced Model of the Primary Visual Cortex: Introduction

-We will also examine the dynamics of the critically-balanced model and show that the system exponentially decays to its steady state over multiple timescales that flexibly adapt to the strength of the input.
+We also examine the dynamics of the system and show that its activity exponentially decays to a limit cycle over multiple timescales, which depend on the strength of the input.
 Specifically, we find that the temporal exponential decay constants increase with increasing input strength.
 This result agrees with single-neuron studies which have found that response latencies in V1 decrease with increasing stimulus contrast \cite{carandini1994summation,gawne1996latency,kapadia1999dynamics,albrecht2002visual}.
 We now turn to describing our model.